 This course will introduce the molecular basis of interactions within the genome and modern genetics.
 Current molecular techniques will be utilized to examine prokaryote and eukaryote genomes.
-These techniques will allow studnets to gain an in-depth understanding of how the structure of the genome relates to the function of the organism within its respective niche.
-Lecture 2 hours, Laboratory 6 hours.
+These techniques will allow students to gain an in-depth understanding of how the structure of the genome relates to the function of the organism within its respective niche.